circulosmeos/gztool/README.md

 Version
 =======

-This version is **v0.9.4**.
+This version is **v0.10.0**.

 Please, read the *Disclaimer*.
 This is still a beta release.
-In case of any errors, please open an *Issue*.
+In case of any errors, please open an [issue](https://github.com/circulosmeos/gztool/issues).

 License
 =======